About Phoenix Expedition Medicine

 Working as a GP and Emergency Medicine Specialty Doctor, he is able to demonstrate to medics and lay-people alike how the simple application of sometimes complex medical theory can and does make a difference.
 As the medical consultant for a number of UK based companies he has consistently used this theory to ensure the safety of those on expedition.

 Jon resolutely believes that practical skills should be founded upon a sound academic platform and, after attaining the MSc in Travel Medicine, he continued on to become an International Mountain Leader and complete the Diploma in Mountain Medicine, of which he is now a senior instructor.
-Jon’s numerous publications and academic work led him to become an editor of the OUP Handbook on Expedition and Wilderness Medicine, the ‘must have’ accessory for every medic’s rucksack.
+Jon’s numerous publications and academic work led him to become an editor of the OUP Handbook on Expedition and Wilderness Medicine.
+Now in its second edition this is the ‘must have’ accessory for every medic’s rucksack.

 However, it is not the combination of academic attainment and clinical field experience that sets Jon apart.
 It is his ability to teach these skills to anyone with an interest in caring for themselves and others in remote environments.
 Over the last 30 years Jon has encouraged more people to develop knowledge and skills in expedition and wilderness medicine than anyone else in the United Kingdom.
 Many career pathways have been shaken and sent on new and exciting tracks, as Jon consistently inspires and reminds those around him that life is not a dress rehearsal and you can combine a passion for medicine with a life of adventure.